-Cooper Hewitt invited visitors of all abilities to actively engage in ways surpassing conventional “universal design” considerations.
+Museums are places for community education, yet they are seldom accessible to everyone nor equitable in their presentation of content.
+Acknowledging the unfortunate truth that visually impaired people struggle to enjoy museum experiences, “Senses: Design Beyond Vision” invited visitors of all abilities to actively engage in the exhibition in ways surpassing conventional “universal design” considerations.
+In collaboration with 65 contemporary designers, the design objective was to find innovative, artistic and technologically advanced ideas to create an environment and experience that welcomed visitors to encounter design through all of their senses.
 The exhibition featured direct sensory moments and displayed practical, inventive and exploratory objects to touch, hear, see and smell through several interactive installations.
-Some designs on display included a touch-activated musical fur-lined wall, chairs that vibrated in response to audio clues, a food scent-diffusing “clock” that signaled mealtimes to people without sight or hearing and color-changing lights that responded to room population density.
+Some designs on display included: a touch-activated musical fur-lined wall, chairs that vibrated in response to audio clues, a food scent-diffusing “clock” that signaled mealtimes to people without sight or hearing, and color-changing lights that responded to room population density.

 Monica Coghlan (associate for design); José Luís Vidalon (associate project manager); Ellen Wong (lead designer); Sam Weston, Derek Lee, Emma Chen (designers)